vrnetlab/vrnetlab/README.md

 information will be exposed as env vars in GitLab CI which is picked up by the build config.

+The CI runner executing the jobs must have the tag 'vrnetlab'.
+Make sure this runner supports running VMs (has KVM) and allows the execution of sibling docker containers.

 If you want, you can use an external docker registry by explicitly configuring the following environment variables: